We are offering an exciting new Online MA in Education (Teaching and Learning) course led by world-famous experts in various fields of education.

 This course is assessed by a quiz at the end of each topic (15%) and a 5,000-word essay on policy learning (85%).
 For their essay, students can choose between: a) studying an international policy or practice in its local context, and consider what lessons, if any, they might draw for their own context; or b) critically evaluating an existing ‘borrowed’ policy in their own national or local context with reference to an examination of its origins.
 This module takes one term to complete.

 Module 7 – Building a writing intensive classroom with Doug Lemov (30 credits)

 This module is developed in conjunction with highly regarded educator and author Doug Lemov.
 Its aim is to develop teachers’ knowledge and practice in building ‘writing intensive classrooms’ where writing is more prevalent and takes a wider variety of forms, especially ‘low stakes’ writing designed to develop students’ ability to and comfort with thinking in writing.
 As does much of Lemov’s work, the module focuses on techniques derived from current practitioners, as well as the application of ideas from cognitive science.
 It is delivered through a series of weekly films and readings followed up by in-school practice and reflection.

 Students of this module will study reviews into teaching strategies in a variety of countries and across age ranges and ability groups as well as contemporary authors regarding effective methodologies for teaching and supporting writing.
 These include syntactic control, grammar instruction, sentence expansion, formative and summative writing and the importance of revision versus editing.

 It is designed to enable teachers to focus on their work as practitioners, embedding studied techniques, and to critically reflect on and evaluate their efficacy in the classroom and in relation to the research studied including a range of arguments and counter argument.
 It is assessed by means of submitted reflective writing on implementation and impact of studied techniques and by an assignment synthesising research and advocating for policy change as appropriate in school.
 This module takes one term to complete and requires in-school practice.

 Module 8 – Research Methodology and a Dissertation with the University of Buckingham (60 credits).
 This module is compulsory for the MA programme and will be taken as a final module.

-This module is compulsory in order for all Masters students to be able to develop and in-depth knowledge and understanding of a particular area of interest in the context of educational research.
+This module is compulsory in order for all Masters students to be able to develop an in-depth knowledge and understanding of a particular area of interest in the context of educational research.
 Through completing this module students gain firstly, knowledge of the research process itself and be able to evaluate other research projects in a specific field.
 Once this has been undertaken then secondly, students devise and carry out their own small-scale research project with guidance from the university and specifically their supervisor.
 Students engage with the topic of research methodology and through this process develop their own critical skills as reflective practitioners.
 This module introduces students to some of the complexities and challenges of engaging in educational research.

 Some modules run only in certain terms; you can make these selections during the application process.